twiddlingbits/twr-wasm/docs/api/api-c-con.md

 ### io_setc
 For addressable display consoles only.

-Sets a window cell to a character.
-Sends a byte to an IoConsole and supports the current locale's character encoding.
+Sets a console cell to the specified character.
+Sends a byte to an console and supports the current locale's character encoding.
 This function will "stream" using the current code page.
-In other words, if you `io_setc` ASCII, it will work as "normal".
+In other words, if you are in the "C" locale `io_setc` it will set ASCII characters.
 If the current locale is set to 1252, then you can send windows-1252 encoded characters.
 If the current locale is UTF-8, then you can stream UTF-8 (that is, call `io_setc` once for each byte of the multi-byte UTF-8 character).

 ~~~c
 #include <twr_io.h>